All Episodes

 Well, there's a number of different things.

-I think the president's actions are very intentional.
+I think the President's actions are very intentional.

-Um he doesn't believe in American exceptionalism.
+He doesn't believe in American exceptionalism.

 People can sign up on our website, which is strongeramerica.com, in order to get information about all of the important national security issues of the day.

-Um we also are very focused on what's happening in our own party.
+We also are very focused on what's happening in our own party.

 We hope to be able to turn some of these bad policies around in the next two years.

-Uh uh do you all have any thoughts on why or how this happened, when it began and what it is that's fueling this this uh I it looks like fear to me.
+Do you all have any thoughts on why or how this happened, when it began, and what it is that's fueling this?

 I don't know how you would characterize it, but I don't know.

-What you get from him uh is somebody uh well I remember when they first went into office, one of the first things they announced was they were gonna investigate and potentially prosecute the personnel out at the CIA had been running our counterterrorism program for us and our enhanced interrogation techniques.
+Well, I remember when they first went into office, one of the first things they announced was they were going to investigate and potentially prosecute the personnel out at the CIA had been running our counterterrorism program for us and our enhanced interrogation techniques.

-Um I really think uh part of the problem is that you've got a president who doesn't share the consensus that both parties have had to some extent in the past, uh since certainly since World War II, that the the U.S. has to be strong militarily, it has to operate uh as the leader of the free world in effect, and and uh we've had different levels of commitment to that, obviously, some have been better than others, but I don't think uh Barack Obama believes any of that.
+I really think part of the problem is that you've got a president who doesn't share the consensus that both parties have had to some extent in the past, certainly since World War II, that the U.S. has to be strong militarily.

-I think he's got a whole different uh perception of the world and the role in it for the United States.
+I think he's got a whole different perception of the world and the role in it for the United States.

 Well, one of the responsibilities going into Kuwait was to maintain the free flow of oil at market prices, an economic issue.